marshomics/profinder/README.md

 ## How the pipeline works

-ProFinder applies a series of biologically motivated filters to identify promoter sequences upstream of single-copy phylogenetic marker genes: ribosomal proteins, tRNA synthetases, DNA replication components, and similar housekeeping functions.
-These genes are constitutively expressed because the cell cannot afford to silence them, so their promoters are strong candidates for driving reliable expression.
+ProFinder applies a series of biologically motivated filters to identify promoter sequences upstream of single-copy phylogenetic marker genes that are conserved in diverse bacteria: ribosomal proteins, tRNA synthetases, DNA replication components, and similar housekeeping functions.

-The pipeline annotates a genome with [Prokka](https://github.com/tseemann/prokka), extracts intergenic regions between annotated CDS features, identifies operons using a two-pass proximity/flanking-distance algorithm, and screens for marker genes via hmmsearch against 838 bundled HMM profiles.
-Candidate promoters are verified by scanning for −10 and −35 hexamer motifs using position weight matrices from three curated databases (CollecTF, PRODORIC, RegTransBase).
+The pipeline annotates a genome with [Prokka](https://github.com/tseemann/prokka), extracts intergenic regions between annotated CDS features, identifies operons using a two-pass proximity/flanking-distance algorithm, and screens for marker genes via hmmsearch against 98 curated HMM profiles.
+Candidate promoters are then verified by scanning for −10 and −35 hexamer motifs separated by a 15–19 bp spacer.
 A final HTML report and comprehensive results table are generated.

-Promoter verification relies on the conservation of core σ70-type promoter architecture: the −10 (TATAAT) and −35 (TTGACA) hexamers separated by a 15–19 bp spacer.
-In benchmarking across eleven species spanning seven phyla, ProFinder returned useful promoter shortlists for every species with intergenic GC content below 50%, including organisms as distant from *E. coli* as *Bacillus subtilis* (Firmicutes), *Synechocystis* sp.
-PCC 6803 (Cyanobacteria), and *Vibrio cholerae* (Vibrionaceae).
-For genomes with intergenic GC content above approximately 60%, the AT-rich motifs that define σ70 promoters are genuinely sparse, and the pipeline returns fewer or no verified promoters.

 ## Requirements